 Assessment is by a variety of methods:

-- A portfolio of evidence built up over the full course
+- An online portfolio of evidence built up over the full course

 - Case Studies to measure your progress against the national teaching standards to gain Qualified-Teacher Status (QTS)

 - The case studies and two academic assignments - both of which aim to develop powers of observation and reflection, the ability to relate published data to your own classroom research and, finally, the ability to experiment with different teaching styles and methodologies.

 Our graduates say that the course is the best type of preparation for working in a school.
 100% of those seeking employment in a teaching role upon completion of the 2019-2020 course have been successfully employed, with 71% of these being employed within our partnership schools.